hackclub/hackclub/workshops/weather_app/README.md

 Lastly, we will add `<div>` with class as `main-weather` to display the weather details.

 We will be using `<p>` for every detail we display.
-Hence we declare the weather details with the following ids
+We will assign an `id` to every weather detail we display.
+Hence we declare the weather details in the following manner:

+Also, add a `class` as `temp` to the `<p>` tag which declares the temperature because we wish to display the temperature of the city with bigger font than the other details.

 ```html
 <p id="date">Date </p>